mmikowski/mmikowski.github.io/_posts/2015-12-17-js-array-like.md

 Do be aware that manipulating data in-place on array-like objects can be dangerous.
-The jQuery object methods, for example, might get corrupted they rely on a cached the list length or other properties.
+The jQuery object methods, for example, might get corrupted if they rely on cached property values such as list length.
 Tread lightly and test thoroughly, Padawan.

 Stay tuned for a blog post on my favorite technique for keeping JavaScript object light and fast.